 A benefit of such an interpretation could be that the prior no longer either has to be claimed to be objective or to model a specific person.
 It is a not necessarily unique researcher's suggestion how to imagine the parameter generating process based on a certain amount of information, and can as such be compared with alternatives and potentially rejected, if not by the data, then by open discussion.
-As earlier, stability against different prior choices compatible with the same information can be investigated.
+As earlier, \hbindex{stability} against different prior choices compatible with the same information can be investigated.
 Models may be set up not only to formalise most realistic processes, but also, depending on the application, worst or best case scenarios in order to explore what range of possibilities this generates.
-Such things are occasionally already done (see the \cite{ShaHen19} example in Section \ref{smodelass}), but currently such nonstandard Bayesian practice does not seem in line with the predominantly epistemic Bayesian philosophy.
-Frequentism-as-model is in my view a more fitting philosophy for such reasoning.